-Willies (1995) proposed a possible fort site on the highest part of Carsington Pastures, just south-east of Bee Nest Sandpit, citing evidence of an extant earthwork located directly on the "line of the Street".
-Whilst recognising that the location is theoretically on the line, the earthworks are derived from the workings of the nearby sandpit and are of no great age.
-The 1880 first edition 25" OS map of the area, which Willies claims to show the earthworks, was reviewed but no earthworks are indicated.
-The only thing that is indicated is a tiny, ruined building (probably a mining coe).
 From this point on and down the slope towards Carsington, there exist a series of single and double orthorstat walls, rectilinear field boundaries and other agricultural features that are most likely to be of Romano-British age (Bevan, 2005; Derbyshire HER 3205).
-Given these features have survived intact, it seems unlikely that something as important as a road should not also survive.
-Unfortunately there is nothing resembling a road in the area.
-The steepness of the slope off the high ground here is also problematic, being around 10% and up to 26% at it is steepest.
-There are much easier gradients available further east, for example, the considered line into Wirksworth via west End, or even a line which might have been postulated via the Dale are respectively 7.5%/16% and 7%/12% and from Ryder Point down to Godfreyhole 7.5%/15%.
+Given these features have survived intact, it seems unlikely that something as important as a road should not survive.
+There is nothing resembling a road in the area.
+The steepness of the slope off the high ground here is also problematic.
+There are much easier gradients available further east.

-Thereafter, the conjectured "straight line" route was supposed to take a course down Carsington Pasture, through the two fields named "Portaway" and into Brough Field ("Brough's Nether Field").

-Dearne et al, 1995, noted work by the Hunter Archaeological Society (HAS) immediately north of Brough's Nether Field suggesting that a possible road surface ran along "a disused field boundary" there.

-However, a second and later unpublished trench dug across the same earthwork concluded it was a lynchett (Barnatt, 1999).
+Thereafter, the conjectured "straight line" route was supposed to take a course down Carsington Pasture, through the two fields named "Portaway" and into Brough Field.
+Dearne et al, 1995, noted work by the Hunter Archaeological Society (HAS) immediately north of Brough Field suggesting that a possible road surface ran along "a disused field boundary" there.
+However, a second and later unpublished trench dug across the same earthwork concluded it was a lynchett, a field boundary (Barnatt, 1999).

-Beyond here, the supposed "straight line" route continued over the now flooded Scow Brook and through Lendow Wood on the east side of Carsington Reservoir where a bridge would have been needed to cross a ravine.
-A 'ramp' here has often been cited as evidence for such a bridge, but the ramp is of dubious origin (an association with the construction of the reservoir cannot be excluded) and it may even be natural.
-Beyond Lendow Wood, the evidence for the supposed Carsington - Windley / Kedleston route becomes even more questionable.
+Beyond, the supposed "straight line" route continued over the now flooded Scow Brook and through Lendow Wood on the east side of Carsington Reservoir where a bridge would have been needed to cross a ravine.
+A 'ramp' here has often been cited as evidence for such a bridge, but the ramp is of dubious origin (an association with the construction of the reservoir cannot be excluded) and it may even be natural, it cannot be seen on aerial photographs from before the reservoir was built.
+Beyond Lendow Wood, the evidence for the supposed straight line route becomes even more questionable.
 Proponents claim that the route is marked by an 'alignment' of assorted features including field boundaries, footpaths, lineations on aerial photographs, terraces across fields, etc. (Wroe, 1982; Farnsworth, 2003; Farnsworth and Whirrity, 2006).
 Initially, the concept appears quite attractive and plausible, especially when presented with the aid of computer graphics, but thorough scrutiny of the evidence quickly reveals that there are the most severe problems.

 The features cited as evidence are too limited in scale to be accurately projected across the landscape (most extend less than the length of one field) and many are not oriented along the 'alignment' anyway.
 They are also too few in number and too far between (several kilometres in some cases) to be seriously considered as being connected.
 Any apparent lining up is almost certainly due to coincidence.
 Another problem is that the topography of the area is all too often ignored and some of the proposed routes have been more like assault courses than roads.
 Apparent evidence provided by aerial photographs is unclear and could be interpreted in several ways.
-It must be pointed out that a line on an aerial photograph is simply a line on a photograph until there is another source of evidence showing that it is a Roman road, a land drain, a gas main or a former field boundary etc. The field terraces and lynchetts have, in every case to date, proven to be of agricultural origin after probing or excavation (e.g. Farnsworth & Whirrity, 2006, p.47-49; note 2).
+It must be pointed out that a line on an aerial photograph or Lidar is simply a line until there is another source of evidence showing that it is a Roman road, a land drain, a gas main or an old field boundary.
+The terraces and lynchetts have, in every case to date, proven to be of agricultural origin after probing or excavation (e.g. Farnsworth & Whirrity, 2006, p.47-49; note 2).